Skip to main content

 FROM employees;

 PostgreSQL supports a wider range of window frame specifications and has more built-in window functions.
 MySQL covers the common cases but occasionally falls short on edge cases with complex frame definitions.
+For everyday queries though, you won't notice much difference.

 Replication and High Availability